mDIS For System Administrators (SAs)

 Frontend problems

-• Watch the texts in yellow notification tabs and try to understand their meaning.
-However, often the yellow balloon is to small to display longer error texts, and it disappears after 10 seconds.
+Watch the texts in yellow notification popups and try to understand their meaning.
+However, often the yellow balloon is too small to display longer error texts, and it disappears after 10 seconds.
 Therefore:

 Backend problems

-3. See also this Gitlab Repository (opens new window) in particular this detailed description (opens new window)
+- See also this GitLab Repository in particular this detailed description